The staff are welcoming and friendly; I benefited from the complementary therapy; there was an unexpected level of carer support.

 If you become a patient

-We typically admit patients during the week.
+If you are being admitted to our inpatient unit this will typically be during the week.
 We don’t have formal visiting times (this doesn’t really fit with the type of care we provide) though we do ask that friends and family should coordinate visits where possible – it’s easy for a patient to become overwhelmed.
 Children and pets are very welcome to visit, but should be accompanied by an adult and be supervised.